Squamous Cell Carcinoma

 - Excision – the entire growth is removed along with a surrounding border of normal skin

-- Curettage and electrodessication – the tumor is scraped down to its base followed by pulses of electrical energy
+- Curettage and electrodesiccation – the tumor is scraped down to its base followed by pulses of electrical energy

-- Mohs surgery – the goal is to remove skin cancer one layer at a time to spare healthy tissue.
-After each layer is removed, it is sent to an off-site laboratory to be examined, so the surgeon knows whether more layers need to be removed in real-time.
+- Mohs surgery – the goal is to remove skin cancer one layer at a time to spare normal, healthy tissue.
+After each layer is removed, it is sent to an on-site laboratory to be examined by the surgeon.
+This allows your dermatologic surgeon to know whether more layers need to be removed in real-time.

 SCC can invade nearby tissue.
 If this happens, several surgeries may be needed to try to remove all of the cancer cells.
 These procedures can be disfiguring and very upsetting.
 If nearby lymph nodes are involved, a lymph node dissection may also be required.

-If SCC is “superficial” (in other words, not very deep in the skin), creams containing chemotherapy medications (imiquimod, 5-Fluorouracil) can be applied to the skin.
+If SCC is “superficial” (also called squamous cell carcinoma in-situ, in other words, not very deep in the skin), creams containing chemotherapy medications (imiquimod, 5-Fluorouracil) can be applied to the skin.

 Radiation therapy uses high-energy x-rays to target and kill cancer cells.
-The use of radiation is controversial to treat SCC, but may be considered for patients who have:
+The use of radiation may be considered for patients who have:

 - Undergone lymph node dissection